 Oklahoma’s location as a crossroads of the nation affected our history as a territory and later a state.
 By 1888 Oklahoma was crisscrossed with rail lines.
 The railroad was used during the land run of 1889 by pioneers who jumped off the train to stake their claim to land.
 Railroads brought settlers into the center of the country, and brought their agricultural goods back east.
 Transportation has always paralleled economic progress and the railroad has been called “the fundamental innovation of our time”.

-At ORM’s incorporation and still today our goals are: to operate exclusively for charitable, scientific, literary, and educational purposes.
+At Oklahoma Railway Museum’s incorporation and still today our goals are: to operate exclusively for charitable, scientific, literary, and educational purposes.
 To preserve the memories and images of railroading through education by; holding educational programs emphasizing all aspects of railroading; establishing and maintaining a library to preserve and make available to the membership and the public any and all kinds of written, visual, and aural materials related to all aspects of railroading; establishing and maintaining a museum for the purpose of preserving and operating any and all types of railroad equipment and memorabilia for the enjoyment and education of the membership and the public; and establishing and maintaining any other activity in furtherance of this educational purpose.
 To foster stimulating group discussion and the exchange of knowledge concerning railroading by sponsoring tours, trips, and excursions, and by publishing a newsletter and other publications.